taoensso/truss/README.md

 #### Any related/similar/alternative libraries you could recommend?

 Confession: I wrote the first versions of Truss back in 2012.
-Since it satisfied my own needs, haven't really spent much time since then looking too closely at any alternatives that have popped up in the meantime.
+Since it satisfied my own needs, haven't spent much time since then looking too closely at any alternatives besides core.typed.

-Of the libs listed here, core.typed's the only one I have any experience with so really not qualified to compare these in any meaningful way.

-Would **definitely** encourage interested folks to take a good look at all available tools, to experiment, and to find the option/s that best suit your particular goals and preferred work style.
+Would **definitely** encourage interested folks to take a good look at all the tools available today, experiment, and find the option/s that best suit your particular goals and preferred work style.

 Link                        | Description
 --------------------------- | --------------------------------------------------
-[core.typed]                | An optional type system for Clojure [@prismatic/schema]         | Clojure(Script) library for declarative data description and validation [@marick/structural-typing] | Structural typing for Clojure, somewhat inspired by Elm Your link here?             | **PR's welcome!**
+[core.typed]                | An optional type system for Clojure [@prismatic/schema]         | Clojure(Script) library for declarative data description and validation [@marick/structural-typing] | Structural typing for Clojure by the creator of [Midje], somewhat inspired by Elm

-#### So how does Truss compare to gradual typing / [core.typed]?
+#### How does Truss compare to gradual typing / [core.typed]?

 Typed Clojure is _awesome_ and something I'd definitely recommend considering.
 As with all type systems though, it necessarily provides trade-offs.